plowsai/plowsjordan/README.md

 ### Hi there 👋

+🔭 I’m currently working on ...
+      Light AI an AI First Company in San Fransisco

+ 📫 How to reach me: ...
+   if you want to learn more about Light AI email me jordan@lightaibeta.com
 <!--
 **plowsjordan/plowsjordan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.